nicola-lunghi/PySwitch/README.md

 - Program (Foot)switches to send MIDI messages.
 Each switch can do multiple actions.
 - Request parameters via NRPN MIDI from the controlled device and evaluate them on a TFT screen or using NeoPixel LEDs (for example the rig/amp/IR names can be displayed)
 - Establish a bidirectional communication with the client device (implemented for the Kemper Profiler Player, but can be used for anything with similar protocol)
-- Use conditions in the configuration to make functions depending on MIDI parameters of the device
+- Use callbacks in the configuration to make functions depending on MIDI parameters of the device, or program any other custom behaviour
-- Define the device to be controlled via a custom python library, implementing base classes from the firmware
+- Ready-to-go Device implementation for the Kemper Profiler Player (R), others can be added
+- MIDI routing capatbilities

 ![Overview Image](https://github.com/user-attachments/assets/c48903b2-a5f7-4d78-b7eb-9fca98dbfbe0)

 ## Motivation

 The firmware has been developed to interface the PaintAudio MIDI Captain series of MIDI controller pedals to the Kemper Profiler Player, which can be controlled very deeply via MIDI.
-It is based on the great work of @gstrotmann who did the hardware reverse engineering and provided the initial script this project is based on (https://github.com/gstrotmann/MidiCaptain4Kemper).
+It is based on the great explorational work of @gstrotmann who did the hardware reverse engineering and provided the initial script this project is based on (https://github.com/gstrotmann/MidiCaptain4Kemper).

 The manufacturer PaintAudio also provides a Kemper Player related firmware (<a href="https://cdn.shopify.com/s/files/1/0656/8312/8548/files/FW_MINI6_KPP_V3.51.zip?v=1711205983" target="_blank">PaintAudio firmware 3.5</a>) but this is hard wired all along, so it can only control few functions of the Player like enabling/disabling effect slots.

 This project is developed generically, so it can basically be run on any board which runs CircuitPy, using the Adafruit libraries to run a TFT display and LEDs, to control basically any device which is controlled in a similar way as the Kemper devices (it can also be used to control all other Kemper Profiler products, however his has not been tested and might need slight changes in the pyswitch_kemper module) and address any parameter or other information the controlled device provides.
+You just have to provide the apropriate adapter classes and mappings!

 ## Installation